Table of Contents Show

 Ancestral Pueblo people, and Spanish and American travelers carved over 2,000 signatures, dates, and petroglyphs in the sandstone.

 These inscriptions hold profound spiritual significance among the contemporary Native Americans and descendants of the Spanish settlers.

 The main attraction of Petroglyph NM is the Rinconada Canyon which can be reached by a 2.2-mile trail passing through several petroglyphs.

 11. El Malpais National Monument

-El Malpais offers a richly diverse volcanic landscape that can be best viewed from the south from I-40 exit 89 to the Nm 117.
-The word El Malpais translates to the badland in Spanish which is what Spaniards called this treacherous terrains.
+El Malpais offers a richly diverse volcanic landscape that can be best viewed from the south from I-40 exit 89 to Nm 117.
+The word El Malpais translates to the badland in Spanish which is what Spaniards called this treacherous terrain.
 They found the field difficult to cross with horses and livestock.

 Volcanic remnants of ancient eruptions are best seen here.
-You can also go to the El Malpais National Conservation Area which is a separate preserve but has extensive remnants along with some sandstone cliffs, lava tubes caves, and forest tracks with species-rich diversity.
+You can also go to the El Malpais National Conservation Area which is a separate preserve but has extensive remnants along with some sandstone cliffs, lava tube caves, and forest tracks with species-rich diversity.

 12. Chaco Culture National Historic Park